 Mike is a lifelong resident of Elk Grove Township.
-He grew up in Des Plaines and recently moved back to his hometown with his wife and son.
-Mike graduated from St. Zachary School in Des Plaines, Notre Dame College Prep in Niles and Michigan State University with a degree in Polictical Science.
-After being appointed Township Clerk in September of 2005, Mike was elected Clerk in 2009 and elected Township Supervisor in April of 2013.
-Community involvement and service are important to Mike, He is an active member of the Arlington Heights Rotary Club and President of the Notre Dame College Prep Alumni Association.
+He grew up in Des Plaines and lives there with his wife Monica and their three young children; Michael, Mikayla and Matthew.
+Mike graduated from St. Zachary School in Des Plaines, Notre Dame College Prep in Niles and Michigan State University with a bachelors degree in Political Science.
+After being appointed Township Clerk in September of 2005, Mike was elected Clerk in 2009, elected Township Supervisor in April of 2013 and April of 2017.
+After gaining valuable experience in government and politics, Mike left his position as a project administrator for a product marketing company and returned to school to pursue a graduate degree in Political Science.
+In May of 2017 Mike earned his master’s degree and is currently in the Political Science Ph.D. program at Northern Illinois University.
+In addition to serving as the township Supervisor and completing his academic work, Mike works as an adjunct political science instructor at several universities in the Chicagoland area.
+Currently, Mike coaches his oldest son’s flag football team and is a former member of the Arlington Heights Rotary Club and former President of the Notre Dame College Prep Alumni Association.

 George K. Busse was a Township Trustee from 2000 until his appointment as Township Clerk in August 2015.
 George was raised in Mount Prospect and attended Prospect High School.
 He attended Vanderbilt University on an NRTOTC Scholarship graduating in 1976 with Phi Beta Kappa honors.
 He spent eight years on active duty in the Navy as a Surface Line Officer before transferring to the Naval Reserve in 1984.
 While on active duty he served tours on a Destroyer, a Destroyer Squadron Staff, in the Office of the Joint Chiefs of Staff and the Naval Office of Legislative Affairs.
 He also earned a Master’s Degree from Old Dominion University.
 After working on Capitol Hill as a Legislative Assistant for two years, George returned to Illinois and joined William Blair & Company a Chicago based financial firm where he became a partner and managing director.
 George retired from the Navy as a Captain after five command tours and 30 years of service in 2016.
 He also recently retired from William Blair after 32 years.
 George has been and still is heavily involved in local activities.
 He is the former Chairman of the Village of Mount Prospect Fire and Police Commission, former Vice Chairman of the Village of Mount Prospect Finance Commission, and former Vice Chairman of St. Paul Lutheran Church in Mount Prospect Board of Directors.
 He is currently on the Board of Directors of the Glenview State Bank, on the Northwest Suburban Dollars for Scholars Board, and is an active Mount Prospect Lions Club member.
 He and his wife Suzanne live in Mount Prospect and have five adult children – Brent, Emily, Andrew, Ellie and Kendrick.